BergQuester/v8tr.github.io/_posts/2019-03-18-degenerate-view-controller-state.md

 }
 ```

-Here `Item` is an imaginary piece of data loaded from the network.
+Here `Item` represents an some entity loaded from the network.
 Data loading is initiated right in `viewDidLoad` method by means of `ItemService` (which implementation is out of the scope of the present article).
 Nested `switch / case` statement fully handles state transitions:

 ```swift
 protocol ItemService {